florianberthier/Final-SQA-final-assignement/README.md

 5. Add a question to a survey
 Add a question to a survey by sending the name of the survey and the question.
 No more than 10 questions per survey.
 Of course, like every other part, you have to integrate the tests.
 Time: **40 min**.

+6. Add a response to a survey
+Add a response to a survey by sending the name of the survey, the response and a userID.
+It should not be possible to add an answer if there is no associated question.
+The answer must be a number between 1 and 5.
+Answers must be stored in relation to the user ID.
+Of course, like every other part, you have to integrate the tests.
+Time: **60 min**.

 ## Project Documentation

 ## Unit testing and Test-Driven development